BBBA(LEGAL) - ELECTIONS: CONDUCTING ELECTIONS

 Notice to Candidates

-A district shall post notice of the dates of the filing period in a public place in a building in which the district has an office not later than the 30th day before the last day on which a candidate may file an application for a place on the ballot.
+A district shall post notice of the dates of the filing period in a public place in a building in which the district has an office not later than the 30th day before the first day on which a candidate may file an application for a place on the ballot.
 Election Code 141.040

 A candidate application for a place on the ballot must: